sylvainroussy/NeoBlogs/README.md

 __The lamp is enlighted !__

 The results are same for the front switch, we have emulate a three-way switch.
 It must be a good starting for domotic, no ?
 Imagine a graph wich stores all positions of lamps, doors, gates or shutters of your house...
+And threfore, imagine the graph for doing facility management in a building!

-Note, our representation is voluntary simplified, a switch could be shown with three endpoints, like that :
+Note, our representation is voluntary simplified, a switch could be shown with three endpoints (one input and two outputs) and if we think to that then we could think a graph modelized by component combinations instead of unitary nodes combinations.
+But it's another subject.

+## Conclusion

+There's different natures of relationships: any of them have a permanent life (like the electrical wires in our previous example), any of them have a lifecycle (like pointers) and are supposed to mark a state.
+These are the moving relationships.